 About

-His tribal artwork is exhibited at the Raclin Murphy Museum of Art at the University of Notre Dame, the Eiteljorg Museum and Forest County Potawatomi Museum.
-He is also featured in American Craft Magazine, Southwestern Association for Indian Arts (SWAIA) Publication, and The Indian Leader, Haskell Newspaper.
+Dana’s tribal artwork has been exhibited at leading institutions including the Raclin Murphy Museum of Art at the University of Notre Dame, the Eiteljorg Museum, and the Forest County Potawatomi Museum.
+His work has been featured in respected publications such as American Craft Magazine, the Southwestern Association for Indian Arts (SWAIA) Publication, and The Indian Leader, the Haskell Indian Nations University newspaper.

-His awards include, Best of Classification in Diverse Art from the Santa Fe Indian Art Market, 2019 and 2021.
-Dana has also won Best of Show at Eiteljorg Indian Market in 2017, along with Harrison Eitelijorg Purchase Award in 2018.
+His artistic excellence has been recognized with numerous awards, including Best of Classification in Diverse Art at the Santa Fe Indian Art Market (2019, 2021), Best of Show at the Eiteljorg Indian Market (2017), and the Harrison Eiteljorg Purchase Award (2018).

 Artist Statement